mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-No systems have generated connections yet, other than successful Sandbox connections to our Inferno testing tool.
+No client systems have generated connections yet, other than successful Sandbox connections to our Inferno testing tool.

 #### Discussion

-We do not have a clear path on a specific app yet that would be suitable for the Provider scope.

-Some apps that might be of interest in this list:  [https://fhir.org/implementations/registry/](https://fhir.org/implementations/registry/)
+The Live RW sandbox systems have shown our ability to do EHR provider connections.
+We will be looking for opportunities to connect client systems with EHR provider FHIR endpoints in 2024.

 ## Schedule of Key Milestones